mgreiler/se-unlocked-website/src/posts/combatting-tech-debt-in-war-rooms.md

 </div>
 <div class="col-8 guest-about">
 <b>About Tomasz Łakomy</b><br/>
-Tomasz Łakomy, a senior frontend engineer at OLX Group.
+Tomasz Łakomy, is a senior frontend engineer at OLX Group.
 Tomasz is fascinated about teaching everything he knows and has over 170 video tutorials.
 </div>
 </div>